 (It will not take place if it interferes with another Texas Chapter activity)

-Location: It is held at Turn-Key Coatings, 8411 Rannie Road, Houston, Texas 77080 (just off of Hempstead Highway and near Bingle).
-Detailed directions
+Location: It is usually held at Turn-Key Coatings, 8411 Rannie Road, Houston, Texas 77080 (just off of Hempstead Highway and near Bingle) however, during the pandemic it has been at the Grace Community Church at 1021 Campbell Rd., Houston, Texas 77055.
+An eBlast to you will state which location until further notice.

 The space is being donated by fellow member and company owner Tim Glanzman